Dachshund

 Being a friendly and playful dog breed, Dachshunds make great pets for a novice pet lover.
 However, since these dogs do not get along well with cats and other dogs, it is important to learn to socialize.
 In essence, the Dachshund can be a good family pet, but this is not always the case.

 They probably love being your only puppy.
-Additionally, it may be difficult for this breed to live indoors with small children as they tend to have very rough behavior and may bite.
+Additionally, it may be difficult for this breed to live indoors with small children as they tend to have very rough behaviour and may bite.
 Like other dog breeds, they should not be left unsupervised with small children.

 Noticeable and energetic with a deep, booming voice, Dachshunds will eventually bark the alarm at friends and guests at the sight of them.
 Regardless of their size, the Dachshund tends to be quite alert and protective, making it an excellent watchdog.